h1 b visa

 • Advanced training or vocational skills

-Job requirements (specialty occupation)
+Job Requirements (specialty occupation) for H-1B Visa

 To be able to apply for an H-1B visa, the US employer must have a job opening or a vacant work position that an American could not fill.
 However, the process to apply for a petition will be initiated by the US employer, and the H-1B visa process starts after the employer in the US finds an eligible foreign worker to fill the job position.